 Reference other objects by their IDs

-When a catalog object references other catalog objects, it does so by specifying the IDs of the referenced objects.
-For example, when a tax is applied to an item, the applied tax is referenced through the tax_ids property on the CatalogItem object.
-This means that you must first create the tax object, retrieve its ID, and then reference the tax object ID from the item.
-You can create catalog objects individually.
+When a catalog object references other catalog objects, it uses their IDs.
+For example, a tax applied to an item is referenced through the tax_ids property on the CatalogItem object.
+You must first create the tax object, get its ID, and then reference it from the item.
+Catalog objects can be created individually.

-For example, the following BatchUpsertCatalogObjects request payload shows how temporary IDs are used to identify a catalog object and to reference another object to be created in the same request:
+For example, the following BatchUpsertCatalogObjects request payload shows how temporary IDs are used to identify and reference catalog objects to be created in the same request:

 Batch upsert catalog objects